ARM-software/arm-trusted-firmware/docs/threat_model/firmware_threat_model/threat_model.rst

  Beyond the measurements (image digest and signer-id) there are no other assets to protect or threats to defend against that could compromise |TF-A| execution environment's security.

+ When considering the implementation of Measured Boot using a TCG-compliant Event Log backed by a discrete TPM, physical vulnerabilities come to mind.
+ Platforms have many different ways of integrating a discrete TPM, and these implementations can be susceptible to man-in-the-middle attacks, where the attacker intercepts the bus traffic between the discrete TPM and the host machine.
+This can lead to PCR extend operations being modified, compromising Measured Boot.
+This vulnerability requires physical access to the host machine.

+ TF-A does not provide any mitigations against these physical vulnerabilities, it is the responsibility of the platform owners to address this based on their specific threat model.
+Mitigation of this can be achieved through dedicated hardware solutions, such as an encrypted AP/dTPM bus, or software-based approaches designed to protect sensitive data such as parameter encryption.

  There are general security assets and threats associated with remote/delegated attestation.
 However, these are outside the |TF-A| security boundary and